-Learn more about the terms and issues connected with the Inventure and the 3d printing technology it operates in.
-This article answers some basic questions regarding the device, its design and operation, and compatible printing materials.
-There’s also a short overview of all the do’s and don’ts of printing with the Inventure.
+Learn more about the terms and issues connected with the Inventure and the 3D printing technology it operates in.
+This article answers some basic questions relating to the device, its design, operation, and compatible printing materials.
+There’s also a short overview of all the do’s and don’ts when printing with the Inventure.

->

-> ADVANCED MONITORING SYSTEM
+ADVANCED MONITORING SYSTEM

 an improvement which allows full control over the printing process and the printer’s proper functioning.
 The system includes several built-in sensors which have multiple functions.
 They detect the temperature on the extruder and inside the chamber.
 They help to determine the type and color of the already loaded material and the amount of material left in the cartridge.
 What’s more, these sensors identify whether a given part (for example, the build tray or the waste container) has been installed or not.
 All these features make printing with the Inventure easier and more effective.
 Not only can you monitor the whole printing process but also you are always informed of every hardware issue that needs to be fixed.